 - South Carolina

 - South Dakota

 From 2018-2028, the Bureau of Labor Statistics predicts that there will be an extreme need for nurse practitioners.
 The need for NPs is expected to grow by 26%.
 As the baby boomer population continues to age, there will be an increased need for nurse practitioners with a specialty in adult-gerontology.

 Common workplace settings for adult-gerontology nurse practitioners include:

 - Internal medicine offices

 - Jails and prisons

 - Specialty clinics

 - Ambulatory care centers

-The average salary for an adult-gerontology nurse practitioner is $90,102 per year.
+The average salary for an AGNP is $90,102 per year.
 This number applies to nurses who have between 5 and 9 years of experience.
-There are several factors that can affect total salary for this position, including:
+There are several factors that can affect the total salary for this position, including: